QuaCau-TheSphere/Graphvidian/README.md

-**What it is:** an Obsidian plugin to generate hierarchial graphs, with the nodes are from your Obsidian vault
+**What it is:** an Obsidian plugin to generate hierarchical graphs, with the nodes are from your Obsidian vault

-**How it does:** convert the database from Breacrumbs to .dot format which Graphviz can understand
+**How it does:** convert the database from Breadcrumbs to .dot format which Graphviz can understand

 **Why it is made:** to combine the power of Obsidian and Graphviz, which isn't addressed by other plugins at the time of it is made